ichthyosaurus/harbour-file-browser/root/README_ROOT.md

 ## ** Warning **

-USE AT YOUR OWN RISK.
-This app can be used to corrupt files on the phone and make the phone unusable.
+*USE AT YOUR OWN RISK*.
+This app can be used to corrupt files on the phone and make the phone *unusable*.
 The author of File Browser does not take any responsibility if that happens.
-So, be careful.
+So, be very careful.

 ## Building